Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Wednesday, 2022-09-07 07:05:19

+I swear there is always a good reason to delay or procrastinate my programming progress.
+Time to wipe away excuses with sweat equity.
+Yesterday I took some baby steps to get myself moving forward again.
+Now time to continue that.
+I have a bunch of web3 tech to get more familiar with.
+Let's Go!

+~ Success is not final, failure is not fatal: it is the courage to continue that counts.
+Believe In Yourself and Never Give In.
+(Never Give Up... "added by Tre'")
+-- by Winston Churchill

 ## Sunday, 2022-08-07 08:42:50

 Today is a good day!
 I have hope of working with a blockchain company.
 Wish me luck universe!